karlssberg/Motiv/Motiv/Architecture.md

 The `Spec` class and its generic counterparts are the primary classes that developers will use to create propositions.
 To simplify the API surface area of Motiv, the `Spec` classes were all uniformly named _Spec_.
-Not only does it serve as a convenient cognitive starting point for building propositions, but it is easy to type and accurately alludes it being an implementation of the _specification pattern_.
+Not only does it serve as a convenient cognitive starting point for building propositions, but it is easy to type and accurately alludes to it being an implementation of the _specification pattern_.
 The latter is important because it is a known pattern in the software development community, and for those that are familiar with it, it will be immediately clear how Motiv generally works.
 Whilst the generic-less `Spec` class is used to fluently build new propositions, the generic `Spec` classes serve as